 Since virtually all YA novels have a coming-of-age element, your protagonist will be learning about himself or herself, so certain traits will nearly always be present: uncertainty, unsettledness, worry about the future.
 These traits aren’t always acknowledged by the protagonist (who may see himself or herself as confident and unshakable) but should be clear to the reader.
 YA characters often do not understand themselves nearly as well as they believe they do.

 Keep in mind that the romance may not be the focal point for a YA novel.
 In fact, the plot may be about something else entirely, but as the protagonist deals with the challenges inherent in the plot, the romance blooms alongside that primary challenge.
 The romance is usually a subplot rather than the main plot, but it should weave through the story and support the actual plot goal of the story.
-Perhaps the journey of plot challenges meet together and lead to romance.
+Perhaps the journey of plot challenges met together leads to romance.
 Or perhaps the fact that the two characters begin this romantic relationship creates its own challenge.
 Perhaps the budding relationship smooths one challenge.
-All sorts of possibilities are available for making the romantic subplot important to the main plot, even if it isn't the main plot.
+All sorts of possibilities are available for making the romantic subplot important to the main plot, even if it isn’t the main plot.

 The Romance Itself